 Assets, other than assets used in a process of manufacture or a similar process, qualify for depreciation deductions in terms of sections 11(e), 12B or 12C of the Act.
-Where the aforementioned assets are acquired by an SBC under an agreement formally and finally signed by every party to the agreement on or after 1 April 2005, the depreciation deduction in respect of assets which would have qualified for deductions in terms of sections 11(e), 12B or 12C will, for the purposes of section 12E(1A), be at a 50:30:20 rate over a three-year period (see Example 5).
-This means that an asset which was, for example, written-off on a pro rata basis over a 5 year period in terms of section 11(e) of the Act will now be written-off over a three-year period on the straight-line method in terms of section 12E(1A).
+Where the aforementioned assets are acquired by an SBC under an agreement formally and finally signed by every party to the agreement on or after 1 April 2005, the depreciation deduction in respect of assets which would have qualified for deductions in terms of sections 11(e), 12B or 12C will, for the purposes of section 12E(1A), be at a 50:30:20 rate over a three-year period (see Example 6).
+This means that an asset which was, for example, written-off on a pro rata basis over a 5 year period in terms of section 12E(1A).
 The deduction in terms of section 12E(1A) is based on the cost of acquisition of an asset and an asset which was acquired for no consideration will, as a result, not qualify for any deduction under section 12E(1A) (see the Note under paragraph 4.3 below).